You cannot use this feature without first accepting 3rd Party Cookies.

 In Reception children develop their gross and small motor skills through active and outdoor learning.
 They learn how to hold a pencil correctly and how to form letters correctly in line with the graphemes they are learning in their phonics lessons.

-Throughout Key Stage One children’s handwriting progresses from print to cursive.
+Throughout year 1 and 2 children’s handwriting progresses from print to cursive.
 At Telford Infant School we follow the Twinkl handwriting program.
 We believe that good presentation skills are important as we want children to be proud of and to value their own work.

 How your child will make progress in English during their time at Telford Infant School?